 If you haven't figured it out yet, your overall physical health can greatly impact how much quality sleep you're able to get each night.
 The same thing goes for eating well.

 According to studies done by the American Society of Nutrition, your diet can impact the quality of your sleep.
-Eating a balanced diet fool of diverse, healthy foods is important to your body’s overall wellbeing and ability to function at full capacity, even in its ability to sleep efficiently.
+Eating a balanced diet full of diverse, healthy foods is important to your body's overall wellbeing and ability to function at full capacity, even in its ability to sleep efficiently.

 Drinking caffeine too close to bedtime can keep you from falling asleep on time.
 Likewise, eating too close to bedtime can have a lot of adverse effects, like acid reflux, heartburn, restless sleep, nightmares, and even weight gain.
 Unless weight gain is something your body needs, then eating later in the day might be a good weight gain tactic for you.